intel/ccloudvm/README.md

 ## Introduction

-ccloudvm is a small utility that simplifies the task of creating, managing and connecting to virtual machines.
+Configurable Cloud VM (ccloudvm) is a command line tool for creating and managing Virtual Machine (VM) based development environments.  ccloudvm creates these development environments from the cloud images of Linux distributions.
+These images have a number of interesting properties.
+They are small, quick to download, quick to start and are configurable using a tool, [cloud-init](https://cloudinit.readthedocs.io/en/latest/), widely adopted in the cloud.  ccloudvm builds VM based development environments from either pre-shipped or user supplied annotated cloud-init files.

 All you need to have installed on your machine is:

 - Go 1.8 or greater